Skip to main content

 Frequently Asked Questions

-- Mansard conversion on a Grade II listed Georgian or Victorian townhouse (the most common Kensington project) runs £150,000-£300,000 reflecting heritage materials (Welsh slate, lead flashing, lime mortar, traditional sash dormer windows with cylinder glass), the Listed Building Consent process, and conservation-specialist architect coordination.
-Rear dormer on a non-listed Victorian terrace runs £85,000-£140,000 reflecting the premium specification typical of W8 and SW5.
-A Kensington conversion typically adds £250,000-£400,000 to property value.
-Listed mansard structural redesign is £2,000-£5,000 over a standard engineering pack.
-Heritage consultant fees run £4,000-£12,000.
-FD30 listed door upgrades with intumescent strip and concealed door closer are £600-£1,200 per door.
-Fixed-price contract before any work starts.
+Mansard conversion on a Grade II listed Georgian or Victorian townhouse is the most common Kensington project.
+The specification reflects the heritage materials RBKC's conservation team requires: Welsh slate, lead flashing, lime mortar, and traditional sash dormer windows with cylinder glass, alongside the Listed Building Consent process and conservation-specialist architect coordination.
+A rear dormer on a non-listed Victorian terrace carries the premium specification typical of W8 and SW5.
+Listed mansards need a structural redesign that replaces the existing roof with new steelwork, plus a heritage consultant, and original panelled doors are upgraded to FD30 with intumescent strip and concealed door closer rather than replaced.
+The fixed-price contract is confirmed after a free site visit, before any work starts.

-- Three reasons.
-First, conservation experience: we know W8, W14, and SW5 — the Article 4 directions across most of the borough, the Listed Building Consent process at RBKC, the heritage materials RBKC's conservation team requires (Welsh slate, lead flashing, lime mortar, sash windows with cylinder glass, lime plaster with horsehair binder), the mansard heritage rules, and the mansion-block lease constraints.
+Three reasons.
+First, conservation experience: we know W8, W14, and SW5, the Article 4 directions across most of the borough, the Listed Building Consent process at RBKC, the heritage materials RBKC's conservation team requires (Welsh slate, lead flashing, lime mortar, sash windows with cylinder glass, lime plaster with horsehair binder), the mansard heritage rules, and the mansion-block lease constraints.
 Second, full accreditation: NICEIC for electrical (BS 7671) including concealed routing through 18-24 inch solid walls without damaging original plaster or decorative features, FENSA for glazing, Gas Safe registered for boiler relocation, structural engineer calculations, and Building Control sign-off included on every project.
 Third, fixed-price contracts: the quote doesn't change unless the specification does, including Listed Building Consent applications, heritage consultant fees, conservation-specialist architect coordination, and Section 20 / Licence to Alter on mansion flats where applicable.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Kensington Loft Conversions